The Four-Sided Symmetrical Jain Temples of Karkala, the famed Jain heritage centre in Udupi district, Karnataka

 Also, this lake was reportedly larger, and is shrinking due to apathy and neglect [2]

 What looks like a supposed to be park or garden in the front of the lake is not maintained.
-If properly utilized, this can be turned into a popular tourist spot.
+If properly utilised, this can be turned into a popular tourist spot.

 Anekere features various birds [3], and you may love it if you are into bird watching and photographing birds.
 We saw a flock of birds over the lake during our visit.
 Alas, we aren't such experts in birds to tell you more about them ourselves!

-Also See : Kere Basadi - The Lake Temple of Varanga, which is also a Chaturumukha Basadi.
+Also See : Kere Basadi - The Lake Temple of Varanga, which is also a Chaturmukha Basadi.

-On seeing it, you will know how obviously it got this name.
-The Chaturmukha Basadi has four identical looking sides and entrances from the four directions (north, east, south and west) to the main sanctum, hence the name.
-Chaturmukha means four-faced.
+On seeing it, you will realise how it obviously got its name.
+The Chaturmukha Basadi has four identical sides and entrances on the four directions (north, east, south and west) to the main sanctum, hence the name.
+Chaturmukha, which means four-faced.

 For other examples of these slanted stone shades, see Thousand Pillared Jain Temple of Moodabidri and Chaulikeri Ganapathi Temple of Barkur.

-But in the Chaturmukha Basadi, all the four entrances in four directions are of identical size and shape, with the carvings on them the only possible variation.
+But in a Chaturmukha Basadi, which essentially means a four-faced temple or shrine, all the four entrances in four directions are of identical size and shape, with the carvings on them being the only variation, if any.

 Inside the main sanctum, there are life-size idols of the Tirthankaras which are carved out of black stone facing all the four doors in four directions.
 Through the southern door, you can see the Gomatagiri, the hill on which the monolithic Gomateshwara statue is established.

-The Gomateshwara hill is nearby, featuring the 12.8 metre tall or ~42 feet high monolithic statue of Lord Bahubali, well known as Gomateshwara.
+The Gomateshwara hill is nearby, featuring the 12.8 metre tall or ~42 feet high monolithic statue of Shri Bahubali, well known as Gommateshwara.
 This is one of the five monoliths of Gomateshwara in Karnataka.

 Karkala is a culturally rich place with several historically significant monuments, and a serene environment.
 It has all the potential to be a popular tourist destination.